Philadelphia mother's desperate plea for help in search for missing teenage son and friend

 "He's never went missing," Tanisha Diaz said.

 Tanisha Diaz said the last time she saw her son was on March 6.
-She said he and Thomas were together that day, but they haven't been seen since.
+She said he and Thomas were together that day, but they hadn't been seen since.

 "It's been days.
 It's been nights.
 No sleep," Tanisha Diaz said.